Chinmaya-Kausik/chinmaya-kausik.github.io/_projects/rlhf_comparison.md

 category: graduate
 ---

+Link to JAX repository [here](https://github.com/kkanarios32/TaxonomyRLHF).
+Link to HuggingFace repository [here](https://github.com/Chinmaya-Kausik/RLHF-comparison).
+You can find a report on this project at [this link](https://drive.google.com/file/d/119ZvgQtRXyiokOT_iQsI-Dyrlk2JFwgT/view?usp=sharing).

 ### Introduction
 * The training of large language models and the use of reinforcement learning to train all kinds of agents have a shared challenge - alignment.
 That is, how do we align outcomes to "human intentions" without accidentally creating unwanted behavior?
 * Historically, large language models have been trained using supervised methods with hand-designed loss functions, while reinforcement learning has relied on the subtle art of reward shaping (hand-designed reward functions).
 This often creates a game of whack-a-mole where engineers and scientists chase out problems with existing loss or reward functions, only to discover a new problem with their solution.